 - Are supports from other specialists experienced in working with students who use cochlear implants available as recommended in a student’s IFSP/IEP/504 plan?

 - When listening and spoken language skill development services are recommended, does the service provider have training and experience working with students who have CIs?

 - Are teachers and staff members trained in understanding the needs of students with cochlear implants and implementing recommended accommodations and strategies?

 - Is there consistent collaboration among professionals involved with the student?

 This leads to the discussion on the importance of making sure the staff working with the students have the knowledge and skills to support them.
-For students who are in the general education setting, you may be the person called in to assist, monitor and train other professionals regarding the CI.
+For students who are in the general education setting, you may be the person called in to assist, monitor, and train other professionals regarding the CI.
 If you are working in a hospital or clinic, identify if an educational audiologist is in their school so that they can ensure the CI is functioning and has the parts in place every day.
 Perhaps as a related service provider, you could be working with the schools in planning an orientation.
 It is crucial to work with the family to help the teachers and staff understand the educational needs of a student with a CI.
-If there are multiple providers, ensure there is there consistent collaboration so that you can make sure that you are collaboratively planning.
+If there are multiple providers, ensure there is consistent collaboration so that you can make sure that you are collaboratively planning.

 Equipment and Technology

 Address questions such as: